ngisearchsvp64/documentation/debugging_function_test.md

 The method for doing this:

 1. Run the makefile to generate `strchr_svp64.o`.
-2. Generate an assembly listing dump by running:
+2. Generate an assembly listing.

+Command to do so:

     (glibc-svp64)$: powerpc64le-linux-gnu-objdump -D svp64/strchr_svp64.o > svp64/dump_strchr.txt

 3. Open the file and look at where the `sv.bc` instruction starts.

 The dump section in question:

     0000000000000054 <.inner>:
       54:   78 1b 6c 7c     mr      r12,r3